hmans/godot-survival-guide/README.md

 # The Godot Engine Survival Guide

+### Assorted Workarounds and Dirty Hacks for the Godot Engine

 ## Importing a 3D asset (GLTF, Blender, etc.) with a single root node

 When you import a 3D asset into Godot, the generated "virtual" scene tree will always have a root node to group all of the imported nodes under.
 In 3D, by default this root node is a `Node3D` node.
 Godot's import settings allow you to override the type of this node.